sy77777en/label_pizza/instructions.md

 from label_pizza.sync_utils import sync_question_groups
 question_groups_data = [
     {
-        "title": "Human",           # must NOT exist in the database "display_title": "Human",
+        "title": "Human",           # Must NOT exist in the database "display_title": "Human",
         "description": "Detect and describe all humans in the video.", "is_reusable": False,
         "is_auto_submit": False,
-        "verification_function": None,
+        "verification_function": "check_human_description",
         "questions": [
             {
                 "qtype": "single",